Sebel and Sebal In Indonesian

 Dewo: Ngeles aja, loe!
 (Ah, you’re just making an excuse!)

-In this scene, Dewo was blaming the office boy because of the coffee felt bitter.
-But actually, it's not the office boy's fault because he is always keeping the sugar separated when serving the coffee to Dewo.
+In this scene, Dewo blames the office boy because the coffee feels bitter.
+But it's not the office boy's fault because he always keeps the sugar separated when serving the coffee to Dewo.

-It was Dewo's fault actually because, at that time, his mind was full of a lot of problems; he forgot that the coffee being served to him always served with sugar being separated.
-But because he was the boss, he can say whatever he wants.
+It was Dewo's fault, actually, because, at that time, his mind was full of a lot of problems; he forgot that the coffee being served to him was always served with sugar separated.
+But because he was the boss, he could say whatever he wanted.

 So, I think that's all for now.
-If you have any questions regarding this topic, you can just make a comment in the comment section down below, and I'll be happy to answer it.
+If you have any questions regarding this topic, just comment in the comment section below, and I'll be happy to answer them.

 I'll talk to you soon, and bye now.